drshahizan/SECP3843/submission/raihanarahim/question1/question1.md

 - URL - use to map incoming HTTP requests to the appropriate View functions.
 In Django it is usually defined in the urls.py file where all routings of the application can be found here.
 #### 5. MySQL Server

 The MySQL server, in conjunction with the Django ORM (Object-Relational Mapping), is responsible for handling the relational database used to store structured data.
 With the help of the Django ORM, the system can perform CRUD operations (create, read, update, and delete) and execute queries efficiently.
-Django's ORM acts as an intermediary layer between the application and the database, enabling seamless interaction and abstraction of database operations.
+Django's ORM acts as an intermediary layer between the application and the database, that enable interaction and abstraction of database operations.
 This allows Django to store various types of data, including user information, within predefined schemas, ensuring data accuracy and maintaining relationships between different entities.

 #### 6. MongoDB Server

-The MongoDB server is a NoSQL document database that is utilized for storing flexible and schema-less data.
-It operates by storing data in JSON-like documents, which enables the storage of dynamic and nested data structures.
+The MongoDB server is a NoSQL document database to store no scheme data.
+It operates by storing data in JSON or CSV documents that can be easily import and export.
 Django interacts with the MongoDB server using MongoDB's query language or through the utilization of an Object-Document Mapping (ODM) tool such as Djongo.
 This allows Django to store and retrieve data from MongoDB.
-The MongoDB server offers high scalability and flexibility, making it well-suited for handling unstructured or evolving data requirements.
+The MongoDB server offers high scalability and flexibility.

 ## Contribution 🛠️